 I didn’t want to have to address this, but frequently it comes up with otherwise well meaning people who don’t know any better.
 I’ve also had quite a few questions in the past about the use of animal products (lard, tallow) in my soaps, so I thought I would add this informational page on why I do it, and for other soapers out there, what the alternatives are if you’re morally opposed to using lard or tallow.

 I mostly use lard or tallow as the one of the hardening fats in my soaps—it’s what makes the bar hard so it doesn’t turn into a pile of glop the second it gets wet in your shower.
 Both have a long and esteemed history in soap making, and are still used as the primary fats in many cheap, mass-produced soaps today, albeit by other names.
 You’re more likely to see things like stearic acid, which is usually made from animal fat, in mass produced soap, than lard or tallow itself, and so on.

-I understand that many of you are vegetarian or vegan, or are just kind of turned off by the thought of rubbing animal fat all over your body.
+I understand that many of you are vegetarian or vegan, or are just kind of turned off by the thought of, as one person put it, “rubbing animal fat all over your body”.
 Let me remind you on that last point that all fats in soap are broken down to their most basic fatty acids and then chemically altered into the final product; soap, so you’re in no way rubbing yourself with animal fat anymore than you’re rubbing yourself with coconut oil or any other oil used in the soap.
 It’s all undergone saponification and the chemical reaction.